VanshDeshwal/notes/Crypto notes/BlockChain.md

 ### **Lemma 1 (Validity).**

-If all correct processes start with the same value bbb, then they always decide bbb.
+If all correct processes start with the same value b, then they always decide b.

 **Proof idea:**

 - If everyone starts with bbb, then all broadcasts carry bbb.
 - Even if Byzantine processes send arbitrary messages, at least n−fn-fn−f identical messages exist for bbb.

-- Since n>3fn > 3fn>3f, we know n−f>2fn - f > 2fn−f>2f.
+- Since n>3f, we know n−f>2fn - f > 2fn−f>2f.
 So the correct value bbb dominates.
 - Therefore, no coin flips occur and bbb is kept forever.